- 1. Name of the medicinal product

 General disorders and administration site conditions:

-A late rash, described as "epidermolysis bullosa" and "penicillamine dermopathy" may occur, after several months or years of therapy and may necessitate discontinuation of treatment.7
+6 A late rash, described as "acquired epidermolysis bullosa" and "penicillamine dermopathy" may occur, after several months or years of therapy and may necessitate a reduction in dosage (see Section 4.4 “Special Warnings and Precautions for Use”).

-Neutropenia may occur at any time during treatment and is usually reversible
+8 Neutropenia may occur at any time during treatment and is usually reversible (see Section 4.4 “Special Warnings and Precautions for Use”).

 Iron deficiency may occur in menstruating women.